ZhangSteven/IB/README.md

 ##########
 Problem:

-1) Trades are too fragmented, can we separate all trades into 3 trade files:
+1) Trades are too fragmented, can we separate all trades into 2 trade files:

-	- file 1: long for all securities
+	- file 1: open position orders for all securities (buy, short sell)
-	- file 2: short for all securities, which cancelled out all positions in (1)
-	- file 3: net openings for all securities
+	- file 2: close position orders for all securities (sell, cover short)

-2) Will the trades in file 1, 2, 3 loaded into Geneva in sequence?
-If not, then consider flow trade once when file 1 and 2 are loaded, flow one more time when file 3 is loaded.
+	Loading to Bloomberg AIM leads to box position warnings, can choose to ignore.
+	Geneva position looks OK.

+2) FX trades are not handled in current ib.py